Vision / Optometry

 Routine eye care (glasses and periodic eye health assessment) are available for ADSMs.
 All required prescription eyewear and protective inserts can be ordered and supplied through the Optometry Optical if needed.
 Routine exams are limited to one appointment per year.
 Appointments can be made by calling the reception desk during clinic hours.
 Please arrive 15 minutes prior to your appointment to fill out preliminary paperwork.
-Patients who arrive more than 10 minutes late will be considered "no-shows" and will be asked to reschedule.
 For information regarding the Warfighter Refractive Eye Surgery Program (WRESP), please see below.

 Dependents and Retirees:

 Dependents and Retirees are able to be seen in the Optometry Service as mission allows.
 Dependents and Retirees may also contact TRICARE for a list of approved optometrists in the area.
 Retirees are eligible to receive one pair of military prescription eyewear per year through the Optometry Optical with a valid eyeglass prescription.

 Contact Lens (CL) Services are available to patients as mission allows.
 These services are currently available.
 An annual routine eye exam is required (either at a military treatment facility or civilian doctor’s office) before CLs services can be rendered.
 If an eye exam was performed in the civilian sector, a copy of a valid eyeglass prescription (i.e. with prescribing doctor’s signature) given within 1 year is required at the time of visit.
 If this is not readily available or it is determined that a routine exam has not been conducted, then a routine exam will be conducted first before CLs are addressed.
 Keep in mind that this may require subsequent visits to the clinic before a CL prescription is finalized.

 * Previous or current successful contact lens wearers